nagasriramnani/Dense-Deep-Reinforcement-learning-Validating-Safety-Autonomous-vehicles-Highway-env/Readme.md

 2. Make your changes.
 3. Submit a pull request with a detailed description of your changes.

+## Future Implementation of Algorithms testing in CARLA

 ## Acknowledgements
 Special thanks to [Leurent, Edouard](https://github.com/eleurent/highway-env) for creating the `highway-env` environment which serves as the backbone for our simulations.